secondlife/action-debserver/README.md

    package indexes
 2. Starts a simple HTTP server using `python -m http.server`

-There are several limitations to this action, notable: it requires dpkg-scanpackages and python3 to be installed.
-This is true of Github's ubuntu runners, but may not be of self-hosted and non-linux hosts.
+There are several limitations to this action.
+Notabley, it requires **dpkg-scanpackages** and **python3** to be installed.
+These should be available with Github's Ubuntu runners, but may not be of self-hosted and non-linux hosts.

 ## Example